Establishing the value of your life insurance policy involves many variables, but this valuation can have a substantial impact on your financial plan.

 The dollar value of your policy can dictate whether or not you will owe gift tax on your donation, sale or receipt of the policy.
 And, of course, if you want to sell your life insurance policy to a qualified buyer, then you’ll need to have an accurate idea of what your policy is worth in order to know whether you’re getting a good deal from the buyer or not.

 There are several ways that you can cash in your insurance policy without having to determine its fair market value (FMV).
 These include:

 - Cashing out your policy – This is where you simply stop making premium payments into the policy and inform the life insurance company that you no longer want the coverage.
-You will receive the remaining surrender value in the policy after all surrender charges and other costs have been paid.
+When you cash out a policy, you will receive the remaining cash surrender value in the policy after all surrender charges and other costs have been paid.
 There may be tax consequences if the amount you are left with exceeds the total amount of premiums that you paid into the policy.